 A geographic restriction is a restriction on where the custodial parent can set up the primary residence for the children.
 The children live primarily with the custodial parent.
 A geographic restriction is a restriction placed in the Final Decree (or other court order that deals with the Parent-Child Relationship) that has the effect of law.
-It will specify where the custodial parent is allowed to establish the primary residence for the children.
+The geographic restriction will specify where the custodial parent is allowed to establish the primary residence for the children.

 This restriction is normally by agreement of the parents or it is imposed by the Court after the issue is brought to the attention of the Court at a hearing.